edman/edman.github.io/about.md

 ---

 > It's in the doing that our being arises.
 Intact, ready to go, energized by
 > the spirit of risk.
-Succed or fail doesn't matter.
+Succeed or fail doesn't matter.
 Just do.
 Then rejoice in
 > the doing.

 ![About me](/assets/about-me.jpg)